2023 Dutch Senate election: Seat projections

 The table and graphs below show seat projections for the Senate election.
 Projections before the provincial and electoral college elections on 15 March are based on opinion polling for the provincial elections.
 The 15 March projection is based on exit polls of the provincial elections, while the 19 March projection by ANP is based on preliminary results of the provincial and electoral college elections.

-All coalition parties (VVD, D66, CDA and CU) are expected to lose seats.
-The Farmer–Citizen Movement (BBB) is projected to become the largest party in the Senate with 17 seats.
-The alliance of PvdA and GroenLinks is expected to gain one seat, while Forum for Democracy is projected to drop from 12 down to 2 seats.

-Projections in November 2022 predicted a drop to just 23 seats for the coalition, then rose to a peak of 28 in late February 2023, followed by a drop down to 22 after the provincial elections; 16 seats short of a majority in the Senate (38 seats needed).
-A majority could be reached with support from BBB.
-The projected 15 seats of the GroenLinks–PvdA alliance will be insufficient to reach a majority, and the support of at least one other opposition party would be required.